agntcy/oasf/README.md

 ## Open Agentic Schema Framework Server

-The `server/` directory contains the Open Agents Schema Framework (OASF) Schema Server source code.
+The `server/` directory contains the Open Agentic Schema Framework (OASF) Schema Server source code.
 The schema server is an HTTP server that provides a convenient way to browse and use the OASF schema.